-This rosemary and lavender chicken recipe is one of my favorite poultry recipes.
-I used to serve this dish to potential paramours.
+This succulent lavender chicken recipe is one of my favorite poultry dishes.
+I used to serve this dish to potential romantic partners.
 (Get the full story here.)
-If they fell in love with the flavors of these fresh herbs, they were in.
+If they fell in love with the flavors of fresh lavender flowers, they were in.
 But if the reaction was less than enthusiastic, I knew it wasn’t a love match.
 A recipe that’s a barometer of love – now that’s a dish!

 Lemon Zest, Rosemary and Lavender Chicken Breasts